plone/training/export_code.rst

 * Return to the Dexterity control panel
 * Export the Type Profile and save the file
 * Delete the Type from the site before installing it from the file system
-* Extract the files from the exported tar file and add them to our addon package in ``profiles/default/``
+* Extract the files from the exported tar file and add them to our add-on package in ``profiles/default/``

 .. note::